h-pina/open-gl/README.md

-This project is meant to follow the tutorial based from [learnopengl.com](learnopengl.com)
+This is my attempt to learn the basics of OpenGL and getting started into graphics programming.
+For that, I`ll initially follow the path from [learnopengl.com](learnopengl.com) and as I get comfortable with the library and its capabilities I expect to explore more

 ### Understanding the different libraries used by this project